NeuroJSON/jdata/JData_specification.md

 ##### Sparse arrays

 JData also supports the storage of N-D sparse arrays using the annotated N-D array storage format.
-In this case, a named node `"_ArrayIsSparse_":true` or `"_ArrayIsSparse_":1` is added into the structure.
-In the meantime, the "_ArrayData_" becomes the concatenations of the serialized N-tuple integer indices, followed by the non-zero array element values.
+In this case, a named node `"_ArrayIsSparse_":true` must be added into the structure.
+In the meantime, the `"_ArrayData_"` shall be defined as a 2-D array by concatenating the N-tuple integer indices (left-most index first, and so on), each as a column vector, followed by the column vector of the serialized non-zero array element values.
 For an N-D sparse array, each non-zero value requires an N-tuple index to specify its location.

-For example, if a 3-D sparse array has the following non-zero element at the specified locations by a triplets `[i1, i2, i3]`:
+For example, if a 3-D sparse array has the following non-zero element at the specified locations by a triplet `(i1, i2, i3)`:
 ```
   a: i1, i2, i3, value
       2   3   1   10.1